achirkunov/getdata-project/README.md

 * the data files have to downloaded in the "UCI HAR Dataset" folder

 ## Instruction
-Run run_analysis.R which will output a tidy dataset in tidy.txt
+* Run run_analysis.R which will output a tidy dataset in tidy.txt

 ## Description of the data cleanup
-We merge both the train & test dataset replace activity IDs by description, and only import measurements of means and standard deviation (if the column contains a mean() or std()).
-Multiple measurements of a subject/activity pair are averaged.
+* activity_labels.txt is used to transform activity IDs from y_train.txt/y_test.txt into activity description
+* subject_train.txt & subject_test.txt are merged together through rbind
+* features.txt is read and we filter only the values that contain either mean() or std().
+Features names are then lower-cased and any special character removed
+* X_train.txt/X_test is then read and we take only the columns we need from last step
+* At the end, we average multiple measurments over every subject/activity pair